codeborne/klite/jdbc/README.md

 * Can refactor/control handling of changes

 Not supported:
-* Only tested with PostgreSQL, PRs for other DBs welcome
-* Non-sql file formats
+* Non-sql file formats, but can use Kotlin code
 * No undo (usually you don't undo a prod DB)
 * No preconditions, but e.g. `onFail:SKIP` can be easier to use
+* No generation of scripts for existing DB schema - this is best to be done manually, or just existing tools like pg_dump
+* Only tested with PostgreSQL, PRs for other DBs welcome

 ### Best practices